tylereriksen/MLRL/README.md

 <br>

 ## Actor-Critic Algorithm <br>
-This is for the Actor-Critic in the AC.py file.
-Also, in our implementation, although we have tried to implement our Actor-Critic as closely as possible to the pseudocode below, we were not able to get it to work so instead of directly updating parameters in the actor and the critic nets like shown below, we defined a loss function for both and used gradient ascent/descent methods using Adam optimizer to update the parameters. <br>
+This is for the Actor-Critic in the AC.py file. <br>

 ### Pseudocode Used for Implementation <br>